koushal95/Mapreduce-Analysis-on-NYPD-Motor-Vehicle-Collisions/README.md

 Note that I used the standard input for the data to flow in so that I am not restricting any approaches.

+## Results
+I gathered statistical counts for different types of vehicles that are involved in an accident over the period of time in the data.

+AMBULANCE 3713

+BICYCLE 24153

+BUS 25871

+FIRE TRUCK 1333

+LARGE COM VEH(6 OR MORE TIRES) 27981

+LIVERY VEHICLE 17775

+MOTORCYCLE 10029

+OTHER 51360

+PASSENGER VEHICLE 1005160

+PEDICAB 123

+PICK-UP TRUCK 26281

+SCOOTER 534

+SMALL COM VEH(4 TIRES) 30048

+SPORT UTILITY / STATION WAGON 363209

+TAXI 63892

+UNKNOWN 105481

+VAN 51666

-If there is anything you want to talk about please reach out.
+If there is anything you want to talk about please feel free to reach out on [linkedin](https://www.linkedin.com/in/koushal-ogirala/).
 If you find any issues feel free to update them on the issues of this repository.